Iraneus/betamedneed/index.md

 # For better outcomes

-Clinicians use Medneed clinical interaction and decision support system to assess newly approved and available medicines and get medication evaluations and clinical reports to improve care delivery.
+Medneed empowers clinicians in local communities with clinical interaction and decision support system to improve quality of care.